 This slide identifies the key dates of the project's CEQA review.
 Over the last two years, we've held public meetings on the scope of the analysis and the draft analysis, and we've responded fully to comments.
-The Planning Commission had no comments on the draft analysis during the public hearing on the draft SEIR in September 2019.
+The Planning Commission held a had no comments on the draft analysis during the public hearing to take comments on the Draft EIR on the draft SEIR in September 2019, and we accepted written comments on the Draft until September 23, 2019.
 The responses to comments document, in combination with the draft SEIR, constitutes the final SEIR, which is before you today for certification.

-The final SEIR is adequate and provides decision-makers and the public with the information required, pursuant to CEQA, to understand the potential environmental impacts of the project.
+The final SEIR is adequate and provides decision-makers and the public with the information required, pursuant to CEQA, to understand the potential environmental impacts of the project, alternatives and mitigation measures.